mrphrazer/obfuscation_detection/README.md

 * library functions in statically linked binaries

+### High Loop Frequency

+The heuristic identifies functions with a high number of loops.
+These kind of functions might implement

+* a complex parsing logic for structured data formats
+* intensive algorithmic computations

+The heuristic also helps pinpointing potential performance bottlenecks.

+### Irreducible Loops

+The heuristic identifies functions with rare and complex loop structures that typically suggest

+* aggressive compiler optimizations
+* hand-written assembly
+* usage of goto statements
+* obfuscated code

 ### XOR Decryption Loops

 The heuristic identifies functions which perform an XOR operation with a constant inside of a loop.
 This way, the heuristic can identify